hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 [Getting this right is hard](https://wiki.postgresql.org/wiki/Fsync_Errors).
 However there's [hope](https://github.com/axboe/liburing/wiki/io_uring-and-networking-in-2023) in [io_uring](https://github.com/axboe/liburing) that's [the future?](https://lwn.net/Articles/902466/)

 [^1]: [†1] Immutability is not necessarily **always** a performance bottleneck.
-This is a common misconception about functional languages/semantics and more broadly a misunderstanding of the nuances of immutability and its advantages and disadvantages especially with respect to distributed systems, cache coherency and concurrency.
-Mutable semantics are broadly 'fast' at a level of abstraction closer to the hardware, it's necessary, but often isn't a layer where everyone cares about writing programs -- until they do.
+This is a common critique of functional languages/semantics and more broadly a misunderstanding of the nuances of immutability and its advantages and disadvantages especially with respect to distributed systems, cache coherency and concurrency/parallelism.
+Mutable state is broadly 'fast' but this doesn't really say anything.
+Many log-based data structures are immutable? and often AOF + compaction is a great write performance strategy?

 [^2]: [On the scalability of the Erlang term storage](http://doi.acm.org/10.1145/2505305.2505308)
 [^3]: [More Scalable Ordered Set for ETS Using Adaptation](https://doi.org/10.1145/2633448.2633455)